WomensLaw serves and supports all survivors.

 • before trial, so there wouldn’t be a trial in front of the judge unless mediation doesn’t work;

 Although Rhode Island law doesn’t specifically include an exception for domestic violence victims, it’s generally not advisable to go through mediation with an abuser due to the power imbalance.
-If you are a domestic violence survivor, you might want to let the judge know about this situation and request not to be referred to mediation.
+If you are a domestic violence survivor, you might want to let the judge know about this situation and ask not to be referred to mediation.

-1 RI Gen. Laws § 15-5-29(c)
+1 R.I.
+Gen. Laws § 15-5-29(c)

-2 RI Gen. Laws § 15-5-29(a), (b)
+2 R.I.
+Gen. Laws § 15-5-29(a), (b)